Political groups of the European Parliament: Compositions of past European Parliaments

-5th European Parliament
+Fifth European Parliament

-6th European Parliament
+Sixth European Parliament

-The mandate of previous European Parliament ran from 2004 and 2009.
+The mandate of the previous European Parliament ran from 2004 and 2009.
 It was composed of the following political groups.

 Table 3 of the 3 January 2008 version of a working paper from the London School of Economics/Free University of Brussels by Hix and Noury considered the positions of the groups in the Sixth Parliament (2004–2009) by analysing their roll-call votes.
 The results for each group are shown in the adjacent diagram.
-The vertical scale is anti-pro Europe spectrum, (0% = extremely anti-Europe, 100% = extremely pro), and the horizontal scale is economic left-right spectrum, (0% = extremely economically left-wing, 100% = extremely economically right-wing).
+The vertical scale is the anti-pro Europe spectrum, (0% = extremely anti-Europe, 100% = extremely pro), and the horizontal scale is the economic left-right spectrum, (0% = extremely economically left-wing, 100% = extremely economically right-wing).
 The results are also shown in the table below.